 Prana Vayu:

-This is a supplemental Vata dosha it creates a sensitive nervous system, and this, together with an aggravated Prana Vayu, causes insomnia.
-It is also linked to depression, anxiety and worrying.
+This is a supplemental Vata dosha that creates a sensitive nervous system, and this, together with an aggravated Prana Vayu, causes insomnia.
+It is also linked to depression, anxiety, and worry.

 Sadhaka Pitta:

-The age-old ayurvedic scriptures stress on the significance of “Nidra” i.e 6 – 8 hours of continuous sleep – a phase when the mind, sense organs are relaxed and cease temporarily to perform their respective functions.
+The age-old ayurvedic scriptures stress the significance of “Nidra,” i., 6 – 8 hours of continuous sleep – a phase when the mind, sense organs are relaxed and cease temporarily to perform their respective functions.

-A good night’s sleep confers immense merits for well-being, such as Sukha (happiness), Pushti (nourishment), Bala (strength), Vrishata, Gyaan (knowledge), Jeevita (life).
-Whereas very less sleep induces Dukha (unhappiness), Karshyata (emaciation), Abala (weakness), Agyana (impaired wisdom).
+A good night’s sleep confers immense merits for well-being, such as Sukha (happiness), Pushti (nourishment), Bala (strength), Vrishata, Gyaan (knowledge), and Jeevita (life).
+Whereas very little sleep induces Dukha (unhappiness), Karshyata (emaciation), Abala (weakness), Agyana (impaired wisdom).

-Nevertheless, insomnia need not be a major cause for concern and can be efficiently healed by means of some potent herbs and rejuvenating treatments.
-Read on, to know more.
+Nevertheless, insomnia need not be a major cause for concern and can be efficiently healed using some potent herbs and rejuvenating treatments.
+Read on to know more.

 5 Invigorating Ayurvedic Remedies That Will Ensure Undisturbed Sleep: